jwtd/grunt-jira-actions/README.md

 - `jira_port` - The port on which Jira's api allows connections on.
 Default is 443.
 - `jira_api_version` - The version of Jira's api to target.
 Default is '2'.

-These values can be:
+These values can be set:
-* Set globaly using the `setJiraConfig` task
+* Globaly using the `setJiraConfig` task
-* Set in each task's top level options collection
+* In each task's top level options collection (will override global values)
-* Set in each target's option collection
+* In each target's option collection (will override task and global values)

 ### Example